 Over the past decade, I’ve coached many quiet professionals in demanding jobs, and I’m on a mission to have quietness valued for itself.
 It’s time to stop asking quiet folk to be something we’re not, and to celebrate the special strengths a quiet disposition brings.

 There are many possible reasons why you have found this site:

-You’re probably a quiet soul who’s spent a lifetime feeling at odds with an extrovert world.
-You might be a working professional, or be on the cusp of a new stage in your life, or perhaps you’re looking for a fulfilling retirement that allows you to go on making a difference.
+You may be a quiet soul who’s spent a lifetime feeling at odds with an extrovert world.
+You might be a working professional, or be on the cusp of a new stage in your life, or perhaps you’re looking for a fulfilling retirement that allows you to go on making a difference or to find your own star.

-If many of the above apply, I’ll bet you’re tired of trying to shoehorn yourself into an extrovert personality that doesn’t fit, and you’d love to find a way to navigate your quietness without apologising or pretending.
+If you’re tired of trying to shoehorn yourself into an extrovert personality that doesn’t fit, and you’d love to find a way to navigate your quietness without apologising or pretending, then you’ll find inspiration here.

-Perhaps you’re an extrovert and you have quiet colleagues and friends you’d like to understand better.
+Or perhaps you’re an extrovert with quiet colleagues and friends you’d like to understand better.
 Maybe you secretly hanker after a bit of quietness for yourself.

 Somewhere inside, you know there’s wisdom to be tapped if only you could slow down enough.
 Oh, and you find a bit of humour lightens the load…